 - 1. In what ways does the novel lean on subtle parallels and analogies to explore contemporary world issues? - 2.
 Which elements of the novel belong to the genres of science fiction, fantasy, or science fantasy? - 3.
 What does Sala learn about herself, following her experiences in the novel? - 4.
 What did you like best about the novel? - 5.
-If you were to recommend When Dark Roots Hunt to a friend, what other book or movie would you say it compares to, and why? - 6.
-Which characters in the novel did you like best? - 7.
-Which characters in the novel did you like least? - 8.
-If you were making a movie of this novel, who would you cast in which roles?
+Which books and/or movies would you compare to When Dark Roots Hunt, and why? - 6.
+Which characters in the novel did you like best and least? - 7.
+If you were making a movie of this novel, who would you cast in which roles, and why? - 8.
+What feelings did this novel evoke for you, and why? - 9.
+What songs did this novel make you think of, in any genre, and why?

-- 9. What feelings did this novel evoke for you? - 10.
-What songs did this novel make you think of, in any genre? - 11.
-"Greed is predictable."
-(Sala, Chapter 30) In what ways does this statement reflect the central concerns of the novel? - 12.
-If you had the chance to ask the author one question about this novel, what would it be? - 13.
-Which places in the novel would you most like to visit? - 14.
-Which character in the novel would you most like to meet? - 15.
-If you could read this story from another character's point of view, who would you choose? - 16.
+- 10. "Greed is predictable."
+(Sala, Chapter 30) In what ways does this statement reflect the central concerns of the novel? - 11.
+If you had the chance, what one question would you ask the author? - 12.
+Which places in the novel would you most and least like to visit, and why? - 13.
+Which character in the novel would you most and least like to meet, and why? - 14.
+If you could read this story from another character's point of view, who would you choose, and why? - 15.
 Why do you think the author wrote this novel?